• Skip to primary navigation

 Wintermelon syrup in food processor

 2. Blend the mixture in a food processor to obtain a syrup paste, which is slightly thicker.
-The paste has a stronger flavour, and the final drink will have a grainier texture from the fruit flesh.
+The paste has a stronger flavor, and the final drink will have a grainier texture from the fruit flesh.

-1. Brew the Jasmine green tea as indicated on the package.
+1. Steep Jasmine green tea in hot water (80C) for 3 minutes.
 Let it cool down completely, then refrigerate until cold.
 See my post on How to Brew Perfect Jasmine Tea.

 2. Cook the brown sugar boba pearls as indicated on the package.
+Always taste test a pearl before draining the batch.

 Step by step assembling wintermelon milk tea in mason cup